FabioPlunser/SWE/Communication/SensorStationAPI/README.md

 > These Characteristics are written by the Access Point and read by the Sensor Station.
 > They indicate whether the associated Sensor Value is inside the Bounds defined by the Gardener.

+*REMARK FMA:* Access point decides if alarm should be set and gives sensor station that info.
+There will not be any info sent to the sensor station indicating if a value is within limits.
+Rename characteristics to '...
+Alarm' and change type (0: No alarm | 1: Low alarm | 2: High alarm) Also, all characteristics share the same UUID.
+Is that intendend?
+Different UUIDs would be preferrable to allow better decoding on the access point side.

 - **Earth Humidity Value Valid**
     - Read/Write